noelalam9999/notes/unit_testing.md

 # Unit testing
 - great for refactoring
 - makes you think about architecture

+## Automated tests
+- Can be divided into unit tests, integration tests, and end-to-end tests
+- Improve code reliability, but reduce development speed in the short term

 ## Unit test
 A single function performs as expected, i.e. given an input we expect a specific output.
 Great for checking edge cases.